boku7/BokuLoader/README.md

 + The loaded beacon memory is hardcoded as a `Private: Commit` memory region and is `292KB`.
   + The original beacon memory will be larger, as it also contains the `0x1000` byte beacon DLL header, used for loading the beacon DLL into memory.
   + The memory section will be loaded at a `+0x1000` offset.
 This is due to the first 0x1000 bytes of the memory being deallocated within BokuLoader.
-+ The BokuLoader source code is provided within the repository and can be used to create memory sigatures.
++ The BokuLoader source code is provided within the repository and can be used to create memory signatures.
 + If you have additional detection guidance, please feel free to contribute by submitting a pull request.